alarm-redist/fifty-states/analyses/CA_cd_2020/doc_CA_cd_2020.md

 the newer convergent California simulations used for 1990, 2000, and the Callais 2020 run.

-The simulation keeps the VRA hinge constraints from the prior regional workflow:
-Hispanic VAP concentration constraints from the Southern California stage, and Hispanic and Asian VAP concentration constraints from the Bay Area stage.
+The simulation uses one statewide Hispanic VAP concentration constraint bundle and one Asian VAP concentration constraint bundle.
+This avoids stacking the separate Southern California and Bay Area Hispanic bundles from the prior regional workflow.
 To balance county and municipality splits, we continue to create pseudocounties for use in the county constraint.
 These are Alameda County, Contra Costa County, Fresno County, Kern County, Los Angeles County, Orange County, Riverside County, Sacramento County, San Bernardino County, San Diego County, San Francisco County, San Joaquin County, San Mateo County, Santa Clara County, and Ventura County, which are larger than a congressional district in population.